rmaicle/dlang-guide/preliminaries/conventions.md

 Experienced programmers might therefore see violations and/or divergence from common and proper coding practices.

 1. Comments are used to explain some code even though the code is discussed in the text.
    This is intentional.
    The source code comments are meant to be a summary or a quick note to the reader of what is happening on a line of code.
-2. Use of `...` in program source code means that 'other code goes here'.
+2. Use of ellipses (`...`) in program source code means that _'other code goes here'_.

 ##### Console and Output Display